fsoubelet/PyhDToolkit/docs/contributing.rst

     $ poetry install

 With this, ``poetry`` will create a new virtual environment and install there the package as well as its runtime and development dependencies.
-The install is similar to the editable mode from ``pip``.
+The installation is similar to the editable mode from ``pip``.

 .. note::

    The repository contains a ``Makefile`` with many useful targets to help the development workflow.
-   While most relevant steps can be ran this way, it is still good that potential contributors get familiar with ``poetry``.
+   While most relevant steps can be run this way, it is still good that potential contributors get familiar with ``poetry``.

 .. tip::